All Episodes

 This is probably one of those areas where some people think the federal government's all wet.

-But but Patrick Kennedy said that if the president believes that alcohol is more dangerous, he should be concerned about legalizing and commercializing marijuana because we don't want another big tobacco or big alcohol.
+But Patrick Kennedy said that if the president believes that alcohol is more dangerous, he should be concerned about legalizing and commercializing marijuana because we don't want another big tobacco or big alcohol.

 By the way, have you seen the latest that there are many more carcinogens in marijuana than in tobacco?

-I had a piece yesterday, I didn't, I didn't uh get to it.
+I didn't get to it.

-Some young guy, some 24, 25-year-old guy posted a blog piece complaining about his wife, but basically complaining about his lack of freedom.
+Some young guy, some 24, 25-year-old guy, posted a blog piece complaining about his wife, but basically complaining about his lack of freedom.

 Hey, he can't smoke an e-cigarette in the house.